 Companies should also consider how their climate goals intersect with other globally recognized initiatives.
 Many companies find that by setting SBTs, for example, they gain a strategic advantage on overlapping sustainable development goals (SDGs).
 Climate issues and social issues, such as poverty and education, are inter-connected—thinking about them in tandem can accelerate progress in both.

 Companies leading the way on climate action are also thinking critically about how climate risks will materially affect their business both now and in the future.
 Using tools like scenario analysis and internal prices on carbon, organizations gain insight into key elements of potential future states of their business and can develop strategies to mitigate uncertainty about how climate change will affect them.
 They can then use this information to update stakeholders and investors about how the they intend to prepare, adapt and position their company to thrive in this future environment.

 What should companies be planning now to remain a climate leader in the future?

 In the coming years, many of today’s actions that earn a company leadership status will come to be expectations for companies around the world.
-These include, but are not limited to: setting science-based targets, putting a price on carbon, procuring renewable electricity, mapping and assessing climate-related risks, engaging in climate policy, etc. To remain a leader in the future, companies will need to go above and beyond what it takes to be a leader today.
+These include, but are not limited to: setting science-based targets, putting a price on carbon, procuring renewable electricity, mapping and assessing climate-related risks, engaging in climate policy, engaging the supply chain on climate action, etc. To remain a leader in the future, companies will need to go above and beyond what it takes to be a leader today.

 One major shift will be to accelerate carbon reduction goals to achieve carbon neutrality.
 Companies committing to SBTs have a head start, with access to methodologies that provide useful frameworks for moving towards carbon neutrality and even carbon positivity.